VAMDC/Standards/doc/source/dataAccessProtocol/vamdctap.rst

 		but no matching
 		data found

-400 		bad request with	application/x-votable+xml	votable with error message
+400 		bad request with	unspecified, may be		unspecified, may be a
-		malformed query
-		string or missing
+		malformed query 	application/x-votable+xml	votable with error message string or missing
 		restrictable

-404		not used, will be	unspecified, may be		unspecified, may be the
+404		not used, will be	unspecified, may be		unspecified, may be a
 		encountered if the	application/x-votable+xml	votable with error message endpoint is wrong

-500		internal crash		unspecified, may be		unspecified, may be the
+500		internal crash		unspecified, may be		unspecified, may be a
 					application/x-votable+xml	votable with error message
 ==========	====================	=========================	====================